How to Use Wealthy Affiliate: Complete Beginner’s Guide (2026)

 Stage 1 — Foundation: Your site is live, and you have published your first few posts.
 No affiliate links yet.
 Your focus is on content quality and site structure.

-Stage 2 — First affiliate income: You have joined one or two affiliate programs (Amazon Associates plus one network), placed links contextually in your posts, and started seeing your first clicks and commissions.
+Stage 2 — First affiliate income: You have joined one or two affiliate programmes (Amazon Associates plus one network), placed links contextually in your posts, and started seeing your first clicks and commissions.
 This typically happens one to three months in for consistent publishers.

 Stage 4 — Full business: Multiple income streams — affiliate commissions, display advertising (once traffic justifies it), and potentially your own digital products.
 Your focus shifts from building traffic to optimising what you have.